+Early attempts to model the causative rupture from tectonic consideration and Oldham's isoseismal map viewed the fault as dipping gently towards the Himalaya (e,g.
+Seeber and Ambusher 1981, Molnar 1987, Gahalaut and Chander 1992).
 The south-dipping geodetic solution for this earthquake is well-constrained but integrates coseismic and postseismic deformation along the north edge of the Plateau (Bilham and England, 2001).
-A south-dipping fault is consistent with an interpretation advanced by Auden, and supported by gravity data, that suggest that Shillong Plateau is an inlier horst of peninsular India thrust up between the Himalaya and the Naga Hills (Auden 1949).
+A south-dipping fault is consistent with an interpretation advanced by Auden, and by gravity data, which suggest that Shillong Plateau is an inlier horst of peninsular India thrust up between the Himalaya and the Naga Hills (Auden 1949).